 If you’re interested in qualifying for either of these senior tax credits, I suggest you start by gathering all paperwork that proves you’re qualified for the program.
 I don’t want you to miss out on money that is rightfully yours, but I also don’t want you to get denied because you weren’t prepared for the filing process.

 I have additional resources that can help you learn more about the Arizona Property Tax Refund Credit, the tax credit I have the most experience with, which I explore in my eBook and I can even walk you through the process and help you determine if you’re likely qualified.
 I’ve gone through the beginning stages as a first-time filer, and I want you to avoid some of the potential mistakes or glitches you may encounter if you've never filed before, mistakes that would in effect deny you a refund even if you are qualified.

 Think of low income tax credits as money-earning opportunities.
 You pay money into something during the year, and then the state gives it back to you because you meet a set of qualifications.
-It really is that simple, and I am here to walk you through the process of applying for the Arizona Property Tax Refund Credit.
-Many retired or disabled seniors qualify for this refund without even realizing it, so study this site and take notes.
-If you believe that you should qualify and file for this low income tax credit, allow me to help you to be a successful first-time filer for 2021.
+It really is that simple, If you are a senior renter in Arizona I am here to walk you through the process of applying for the Arizona Property Tax Refund Credit, my tax credit specialty.
+Many retired or disabled seniors qualify for this refund credit without even realizing it, so study this site and take notes.
+If you believe that you should qualify and file for the Arizona Property Tax Refund Credit, allow me to help you to be a successful first-time filer for the property tax on rent you paid in 2022.
 In my eBook, available for purchase and download on this website, I walk you through the steps.
-Simply click on the image of my eBook next to my photo on my homepage to get started.
+Simply click on the image of my eBook next to my photo on my homepage to get started by checking your eligibility qualifications.